becomingadarsha/DesignandAnalysisofAlgorithms/README.md

 :zap: 32 bit vs 64 bit
 :zap: Input

-___:hammer: But for Time Complexity Analysis we only bother about Input.
+But for Time Complexity Analysis we only bother about Input.

-:hammer: How the time is taken by program grows with the growth of inputs ?___
+__:hammer: How the time taken by program grows with the growth of inputs ?__

 To do so, we first define the hypothetical model machine with given characteristics :
 :arrow_right: Single Processor